Turbulence kinetic energy

 In fluid dynamics, turbulence kinetic energy (TKE) is the mean kinetic energy per unit mass associated with eddies in turbulent flow.
-Physically, the turbulence kinetic energy is characterised by measured root-mean-square (RMS) velocity fluctuations.
+Physically, the turbulence kinetic energy is characterized by measured root-mean-square (RMS) velocity fluctuations.
 In the Reynolds-averaged Navier Stokes equations, the turbulence kinetic energy can be calculated based on the closure method, i.e. a turbulence model.

-Generally, the TKE is defined to be half the sum of the variances (square of standard deviations) of the velocity components:
+The TKE can be defined to be half the sum of the variances σ² (square of standard deviations σ) of the fluctuating velocity components: